RisingStack/react-easy-state/README.md

 export default view(() => <div>{clock.time.toString()}</div>)
 ```

-This is enough for it to automatically update your views when needed - no matter how exotically you mutate your state stores.
-With this freedom you can invent and use your personal favorite state management patterns.
+This is enough for it to automatically update your views when needed.
+It doesn't matter how you structure or mutate your state stores, any syntactically valid code works.
+Check [this TodoMVC codesandbox](https://codesandbox.io/s/github/solkimicreb/react-easy-state/tree/master/examples/todo-mvc?module=%2Fsrc%2FtodosStore.js) for a more exciting example with nested data, arrays and computed values.

 ## Installation